Message in a Bottle

 Much of your writing feels like a steel bear trap.
 It strikes suddenly and in unexpected places but once it attaches, it truly never lets go.
 It can cause pain but more importantly its the pause in step that makes it so powerful.
 It forces you to take time to stop and confront all that you have attempted to run away from.

-‘Strange Leaves in a Strange Light’ from your solo debut Wannabe that I sometimes think about in the quieter moments of my day.
+There is a moment at the beginning of ‘Strange Leaves in a Strange Light’ from your solo debut Wannabe that I sometimes think about in the quieter moments of my day.
 The nearly 23 seconds at the beginning along with a deep breath struck me as such a critical choice.
 A grounding moment to connect and to allow us to pause before you deliver poignant lines like “You laid your graceful hands on my spine and each vertebrae you pressed combined with leaves the trees had left.”
 Perhaps it was a casual selection but it impacted me.

-Arguably OK remains to be one of the best Americana albums of the last decade.
+You seemed to ferociously unleash your wild side on the hiliariously, boisterous work with TK & The Holy Know-Nothings.
+Even so many years later, Arguably OK remains to be one of the best Americana albums of the last decade.
 It’s self depricating honesty about self-sabotage, manhood and trying to find love in a harsh world strikes again and again.
 Upon each listen, I hear a new layer.
 A choice I didn’t notice before.
 It echoes all the glorious influence of Terry Allen’s expansive storytelling that continues to captivate and inspire.
 I can only imagine what he might have thought upon his first listen to it as a whole.

 Likely that perhaps the world isn’t so doomed with your art in it.
 Perhaps there is still honor in being honest.
 And perhaps, just maybe, there is peace and joy to be found even in the rubble.